-The island became a famous learning center, welcoming some of Europe's greatest minds, while at the same time keeping away the royals from across the channel who could never break the ramparts, now ironically open to about three million tourists every year.
+The island became a famous education center, welcoming some of Europe's greatest minds, while at the same time keeping away the royals from across the channel who could never break the ramparts, now ironically open to about three million tourists every year.
 Many of the fine buildings that went up Mont Saint Michel's streets have been transformed into boutique shops, crêperies, hotels and museums, although they still retain their old charm.

 When you arrive, you're going to walk through the narrow, paved streets on either side with wonky buildings.
 Even if you visit it will be full of tourists but don't let that put you off, just embrace the exciting hustle and bustle as it is the atmosphere that makes this place so special.
 The streets are lined with small shops, mostly selling tourist tat, but you can pretend you're walking along the Diagon Alley and this isn't another souvenir shop, it's Olivander's Wand Shop!